repoforge/repoforge.github.com/faq/index.md

 5. Your mirror must not be shown "inside" another site using, for instance, frames.
 6. You must do an update-check at least once a day, and preferably four times a day.
 7. Do not rsync more rapidly than every hour.
-8. Sync on a ranodm minute so it is more likely the requests will be spaced out with other mirrors.
+8. Sync on a random minute so it is more likely the requests will be spaced out with other mirrors.
 9. You must use 'repoforge' name for the mirror.

 #### Mirroring techniques ####